GluuFederation/flex/docs/install/docker-install/quick-start.md

 ### Update the IP domain record

-To access Flex standard endpoints from outside of the Docker container, your system's `/etc/hosts` file needs to be updated.
+To access Flex standard endpoints from outside the Docker container, your system's `/etc/hosts` file needs to be updated.
 Open the file and add the IP domain record, which should be the IP of the instance where Docker is installed (your `<VM_IP>`), followed by the hostname used during installation (`demoexample.gluu.org`).

 ```bash
 # For example